 Sirius shrugged, "He's a tough kid.
 He's been through so much though… I thought I might see about keeping him with me this summer- away from the Dursley's.
 Do you think Dumbledore would allow it?"

 "Only one way to find out," Remus answered thoughtfully.
 "I think it's time to call it a night though.
-I could barely get Podmore to come to the door when I showed up and he's always had a habit of staying up later than most."
+I could barely get Podmore to come to the door and he's always had a habit of staying up later than most."

-"Not to mention we've pretty much visited everyone who was in the Order last time that is still alive…"
+"Not to mention, we've pretty much visited everyone who was in the Order the last time who is still alive…"